Taking Care of Yourself

 - Adequate rest and sleep are essential in pregnancy

-- It is best to speak with your Doctor, Midwife or Physiotherapist, prior to commencing a new exercise program, to ensure there are no health issues that may prevent you from participating in regular exercise.
+- It is best to speak with your Doctor, Midwife or your physiotherapist prior to commencing a new exercise program, to ensure there are no health issues that may prevent you from participating in regular exercise.

 - Drink plenty of water during and after exercise.